Travelin’ With Rick Nelson & The Stone Canyon Band

 Below: Rick backstage with local Houston rock photographer, Larry Lent.

-Watch their performance of Fats Domino’s “I’m Walkin'” recorded at the Bitter End, August 1969.
+Watch their performance of Fats Domino’s “I’m Walkin'” filmed by David Nelson at the Bitter End, August 1969.

 This was the first song Rick sang on The Adventures Of Ozzie and Harriet back in 1957.